Fugitive in the Sky

 Fugitive in the Sky (aka Heroes of the Air) is a 1936 American aviation drama film directed by Nick Grinde and written by George Bricker.
 The stars are Jean Muir, Warren Hull, Gordon Oliver, Carlyle Moore Jr., Howard Phillips, Winifred Shaw and Mary Treen.
-Fugitive in the Sky was released by Warner Bros. on November 28, 1936, a mere six months after the Paramount Pictures feature, 13 Hours by Air, considered by aviation film historian Michael Paris in From the Wright Brothers to Top Gun: Aviation, Nationalism, and Popular Cinema (1995), as a virtual "remake" of the earlier film.
+Fugitive in the Sky was released by Warner Bros.
+Pictures on November 28, 1936, a mere six months after the Paramount Pictures feature, 13 Hours by Air, considered by aviation film historian Michael Paris in From the Wright Brothers to Top Gun: Aviation, Nationalism, and Popular Cinema (1995), as a virtual "remake" of the earlier film.

 The Foreword at the end of opening credits stated: "The story portrayed in this production is fictitious, and is not intended to represent events which have taken place on a commercial air line ...
 Scheduled air transport, regulated by the Department of Commerce, is today recognized as a fast and safe form of transportation."

 Plot

-In Los Angeles, air hostess Rita Moore (Jean Muir) chats with her suitor, reporter Terry Brewer (Warren Hull), as passengers check in for a flight to New York.
-Brewer recognizes federal agent Mike Phelan (John Litel) traveling incognito.
-Guessing Phelan will be after "Killer" Madsen, wanted for murder, Brewer phones his editor for permission and boards the aircraft as well, to the annoyance of pilot Bob White (Gordon Oliver), another suitor of Rita's.
+In Los Angeles, air hostess Rita Moore chats with her suitor, reporter Terry Brewer, as passengers check in for a flight to New York.
+Brewer recognizes federal agent Mike Phelan traveling incognito.
+Guessing Phelan will be after "Killer" Madsen, wanted for murder, Brewer phones his editor for permission and boards the aircraft as well, to the annoyance of pilot Bob White, another suitor of Rita's.
 The Ford Trimotor now has a full load of 12 passengers.

-At a stop in Albuquerque, passenger Katie Tristo (Nedda Harrigan), who generally talks about nothing but astrology, buys an Indian-made dagger from a souvenir stand.
-Between there and the next stop in Kansas City, most of the passengers are dozing when someone uses this dagger to kill another passenger, Ramon Duval (Gordon Elliott).
+At a stop in Albuquerque, passenger Katie Tristo, who generally talks about nothing but astrology, buys an Indian-made dagger from a souvenir stand.
+Between there and the next stop in Kansas City, most of the passengers are dozing when someone uses this dagger to kill another passenger, Ramon Duval.

 When the crime is discovered, Phelan reveals his true identity and attempts to take charge, but instead a "female" passenger draws a gun, disarms and handcuffs Phelan, and hijacks the aircraft.
 He removes his disguise: he is "Killer" Madsen.
 After the radio transmitter is disabled, he throws the pilots' guns out the cockpit window, and orders them to fly to Evansville, Indiana.
 As they fly, Brewer interviews Madsen, who claims he never murdered anyone with a knife.
 If so, someone else must have committed this new murder.